 Hagino was originally entered in the 400m IM and 200m back here at these Trials after already having clinched his Olympic berth as a member of the men’s 200m free.
-Instead, he dropped those races to focus solely on this 20om IM and, although the time was exactly spectacular by his standards, the Bridgestone swimmer got the job done to qualify.
+Instead, he dropped those races to focus solely on this 200m IM and, although the time was not exactly spectacular by his standards, the Bridgestone swimmer got the job done to qualify.

 MEN’S 100 FLY – SEMI-FINAL